ossuminc/riddl/doc/src/hugo/content/language/common/descriptions.md

 ---
+title: "Descriptions"
+type: "page"
-title: Descriptions type: page weight: 15 draft: false
+weight: 15 draft: false
 ---

 The RIDDL syntax is simply a hierarchical arrangement of definitions.
 Each definition can have a